hanfak/topics-to-learn/management-workflow/agile.md

 ## User Stories

-- A story is typically the smallest defined piece of work
+- A story is typica`lly the smallest defined piece of work
 	- defining a bite-sized piece of work,
 -  in the form of a new ticket that you create
 	- ie Jira, trello or Github Issues.